 EDU 365 Multicultural Education (3 credit hours) – This course will integrate discussion, “hands-on” activities, skills, and methods to develop an awareness and sensitivity to the challenges facing K-12 educators in today’s classrooms, including race, class, gender, religion, special needs, and exceptional students.

-EDU 370 Teaching English Language Learners (3 credit hours) – This course provides students with foundational knowledge on second-language acquisition and different types of ELL programs which are based on changing demographics.
+EDU 370 Teaching English Language Learners (3 credit hours) – This course provides students with foundational knowledge on the second-language acquisition and different types of ELL programs that are based on changing demographics.
 Students will learn how to guide their own students from interpersonal to academic language, academic literacy in the content areas, and how to assess ELL literacy skills.

 EDU 375 Teaching with Technology (3 credit hours) – This course examines the history, current practices, and future possibilities for integrating technology into the classroom.
 Students will learn how to enhance professional productivity, design technologically enhanced curricula, and manage disruptive technologies.

 EDU 400 Differentiating and Scaffolding Instruction (3 credit hours) – This course introduces the concepts of differentiating instruction and scaffolding in a wide range of settings to not only meet the needs of students but also to provide variety and challenge to students.

 EDU 401 Educational Leadership (3 credit hours) – This course introduces students to theories and practices of educational leadership and organizational behavior in the educational environment.
 Students will evaluate their personal leadership skills and understand and appreciate the challenges faced by school leaders today.